-- Ensuring reporting disclosures related to remuneration meet Board disclosure objectives and relevant legislative requirements; - Coordinating the Annual Board Assessment in accordance with DELWP guidelines; - Conducting the Audit and Risk Committee annual self-assessment and three year formal review, as per Ministerial Standing Directions; - Ensuring all reviews incorporate relevant changes to the internal and external environment; - Ensuring procedures for agendas, minutes and reporting to the Board are adhered to; and - Ensuring records are managed securely and in accordance with Public Record Office Victoria principles.
+- Ensuring reporting disclosures related to remuneration meet the Board's disclosure objectives and all relevant legal requirements; - Coordinating the Annual Board Assessment in accordance with DELWP Guidelines; - Conducting the Audit and Risk Committee annual self-assessment and three-year formal review, as per Ministerial Standing Directions; - Reviewing this policy every two (2) years at the first Remuneration Committee meeting of the calendar year; - Ensuring all reviews incorporate relevant changes to the internal and external environment;

+- Ensuring procedures for agendas, minutes and reporting to the Board are adhered to, including providing minutes of committee meetings; and - Ensuring records are managed securely and in accordance with Public Record Office Victoria (PROV) Principles.

-Members of the Remuneration Committee during the 2018-19 reporting period were:
+Members of the Remuneration Committee during the 2019-20 reporting period were:

 - · Sharyon Peart (Chair), Board Chair;

+- · John Cooke, Deputy Board Chair; and

-- Allison McTaggart: Board Member, Audit and Risk Committee Chair; and
+- Allison McTaggart, Board Member/Audit and Risk Committee Chair.

-- · Geoff Anderson, Board Member.

-The Remuneration Committee met twice during the 2018-19 reporting period.
+The Remuneration Committee met twice during the 2019-20 reporting period.